and-rew-too/PROJECTS/readme.md

 | Ft 2x4:| 1.50 |
 | Ft 8020:| 6.00 |

-Every repo contains a README, which is a document that is intended to explain, at first glance, what a project does and how to install or test the code.
-We recommend the following sections.
+Every folder within this repo will also contain a README, which is intended to explain, at first glance, what a project does and how to install or test the code.
+If applicable the folders will have these following sections.

 ## Introduction and Relevant Links
 Here is the IC being used, and a link to relevant information on how to care for indoor plants and measurements of
-Important: Must use aluminum channel for proper heatsinking.
+<br> Important: Must use aluminum channel for proper heatsinking.

 ## BOM